Blog Post

 Cloud (the)

 When we say the cloud, it sounds rather magical.
-The cloud refers to a place where files are stored on powerful computers known as cloud servers.
+The cloud refers to a network of powerful computers known as cloud servers where files are stored.
 They run software and services to provide companies and users with regular access.
 They are connected to the internet and are accessible at any time of day or night – unless there’s a problem, of course.

 Means website address.
-My domain name is kaydee.net.
+Our domain name is kaydee.net.
 We no longer need to refer to the ‘www’.

-For more information see my post ‘What is a domain name?
+For more information, see our post ‘What is a domain name?

 Domain

-Domain refers to everything that is hosted under one domain name.
+A domain refers to everything hosted under a single domain name.
 A website, a blog and a shop could all have different designs but be hosted on one domain.
 Having everything hosted on one domain is important for SEO because content strengthens the domain.

 FTP